joshalim/smartcharge/README.md

 # SMART Charge - Local Server Installation

-This guide details how to install and configure the SMART Charge OCPP Central System on a fresh Ubuntu Linux server with full security.
+This guide details how to install and configure the SMART Charge OCPP Central System on a fresh Ubuntu Linux server.

 ## 🛠️ Phase 1: Dependency Installation
 Run the automated setup script to install Node.js, InfluxDB, Grafana, and Nginx.